 Staff members are available to identify individual patient needs.
 A case manager can also facilitate and coordinate issues such as Medical and General Power of Attorney, Advanced Directives or Living Wills, Guardianship and Conservatorship.
-Additionally, the case manager can assist with decision making about ethical issues and initiate referrals to the bio-ethics committee as needed.
+Additionally, the case manager can assist with decisional making about ethical issues and initiate referrals to the bio-ethics committee as needed.

 Coffee and Conversations is a support group for adolescent and young adult (AYA) oncology patients, survivors and family.
 This support group brings AYAs together for conversations, guidance and understanding.
 Provided in conjunction with Children's Cancer Connection.

 Learn more about the support group.